 Guidance on running a PCN

-The BMA has created a handbook that provides advice to groups of practices looking to establish a PCN.
+The BMA PCN handbook provides advice to practices on establishing and running their PCN.

 Since April 2020, auto-enrolment has been included in the DES.
 This means practices and PCNs do not need to submit anything to their CCG to confirm their acceptance of the revised terms and future years’ specifications.